-Bicycle Accident Lawyer in San Francisco, California
+Bicycle Accident Law Firm in San Francisco, California

 According to the National Center for Injury Prevention and Control, each year more than 500,000 people are treated in emergency rooms in the U.S. and more than 700 people die as a result of bicycle-related injuries.
 The recent increase in the cost of gasoline, combined with increased environmental consciousness, has resulted in more people choosing bicycles as an alternative mode of transportation.
 Bicycles have always been a popular form of transportation here in San Francisco, where parking is often a challenge and navigating around the city in traffic can be frustrating.

 There are four major causes of bike accidents: 1) Rider Error; 2) Fault of a Motorist; 3) Product Defects; and 4) Roadway Defects.
 This article will discuss the causes of most bicycle accidents, common defenses and legal issues involved in cases involving bike accidents.

 Rider Error is a common defense to any bicycle accident; the defendant will simply claim that the bike rider caused the accident and therefore should be responsible for any damages or injuries arising out of the accident.
 Bike riders are held to the same degree of care as motorists and must comply with California Motor Vehicle Code regulations related to bicyclists.
 Careless conduct on the part of the cyclist is frequently cited as a contributing factor in an accident.
 Excessive speed, unsafe lane changes, cutting in front of cars and other reckless maneuvers are all examples of careless conduct.

 Failure to wear a helmet may be used as an affirmative defense in a bicycling accident involving a head injury.
 California law requires all bicyclists under the age of 18 to wear a helmet.
 Head injuries account for 75% of all serious injuries and fatalities from bicycle accidents.